Custom Lightmaps can change the color of light from light sources and under different conditions.

 (0.333, 0.5, 1.0) after dividing by

 This behaviour can be overridden with a custom lightmap by making the height 64 pixels instead of 32.
-Provide four palettes instead of two: normal sun, normal torch, night vision sun, night vision torch.
+Provide four palettes instead of two: normal sun, normal torch, night vision sun, and night vision torch.